kdillmcfarland/sliding_windows/README.md

 UCACGUUGACAUCGAGGAAGACAGCCCAUUCCUCAGAGCUUUGCAGCGGAGCUUCCCGCAGUUUGAGGUAGAAGC
 ```

 If you have multiple fastas, you can concatenate them together with the following.
-The `*` is a wildcard that stands for any character of any length, so the following captures all `.fasta` files in the directory specificed.
+The `*` is a wildcard that stands for any character of any length, so the following captures all `.fasta` files in the directory specified.

 ```
 cat folder_with_fastas/*.fasta >> all.sequences.fasta